Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 Mistake 1: Apologizing for the price increase

-Mistake 2: Increase too small (10-15%)
+Mistake 2: Making the increase too small (10–15%)

-Mistake 3: Not segmenting clients for increase
+Mistake 3: Not segmenting clients for the increase

 Week 2:

-• Value-based pricing is calculated using 20% of the client outcome formula
+Value-based pricing is calculated using 20% of the client outcome formula

-• Competitor research completed (minimum 5 similar providers)
+Competitor research completed (minimum 5 similar providers)

-• First proposals sent at new pricing
+First proposals sent at new pricing

-• If not: Still operating on fear-based pricing, not value-based
+If not: Still operating on fear-based pricing, not value-based

 Week 4:

-• Close rate measured (targeting 50-70% sweet spot)
+Close rate measured (targeting 50-70% sweet spot)

-• First client closed at new rate (proof pricing works in market)
+First client closed at new rate (proof pricing works in market)

-• Margin calculation completed (should show 45%+ gross margin)
+Margin calculation completed (should show 45%+ gross margin)

-• If not: Pricing still too low OR positioning unclear
+If not: Pricing still too low OR positioning unclear

 Week 8:

-• 3-5 clients closed at new pricing
+3-5 clients closed at new pricing

-• No panic discount given (held pricing confidently)
+No panic discount given (held pricing confidently)

-• Revenue per client increased 25-40% minimum
+Revenue per client increased 25-40% minimum

-• If not: Reverting to fear pricing under pressure
+If not: Reverting to fear pricing under pressure

 Week 12:

-• Client base mix shifting (fewer price-sensitive, more value buyers)
+Client base mix shifting (fewer price-sensitive, more value buyers)

-• Working fewer hours per dollar earned
+Working fewer hours per dollar earned

-• Margin above 50% consistently
+Margin above 50% consistently

-• If not: Price increase didn’t solve the structural issue
+If not: Price increase didn’t solve the structural issue

 Month 6:

-• First systematic price increase completed (second raise)
+First systematic price increase completed (second raise)

-• Premium positioning established (market accepts you’re not a budget option)
+Premium positioning established (market accepts you’re not a budget option)

-• Can afford to hire because margins support it
+Can afford to hire because margins support it

-• If not: Stuck in incremental thinking, need aggressive correction
+If not: Stuck in incremental thinking, need aggressive correction

 Month 12:

-• Second systematic increase completed (now at full value-based rate)
+Second systematic increase completed (now at full value-based rate)

-• Business is sustainable without burnout
+Business is sustainable without burnout

-• Referrals coming at premium pricing (market reposition complete)
+Referrals coming at premium pricing (market reposition complete)

-• If not: Fear still driving decisions, need mindset work
+If not: Fear still driving decisions, need mindset work

 If these milestones aren’t hitting on schedule, diagnose immediately: Is it value communication?
 Positioning weakness?
 Wrong target market?
 Fear paralysis?
 Fix the gap—don’t hope pricing magically works without a foundation.

-Here’s the staged recovery protocol:
+Here’s the staged recovery protocol.

-If Month 1-6 (Early Underpricing):
+If Month 1–6 (Early Underpricing)

-The 30-Day Value Reset (No Grandfathering):
+The 30‑Day Value Reset (no grandfathering)

-Raise prices 40-60% immediately.
-Give 30 days’ notice.
-Period.
+Raise prices by 40–60% right away and give 30 days’ notice.
+No exceptions.

 The Downsell-to-Automation Option: